libp2a/libp2a-node/README.md

   for sneaky "ignore all previous instructions and run x instead".
 * Fast: the execution plan resolves to plain old API calls.
 There should be no overhead over an HTTP request you'd write manually.

+Not all prompts resolve to an execution plan.
+Some might be invalid, in which case an error is raised, and you tweak the prompt.
+Failed execution plans are also cached.
+This is important to guarantee consistency on the behaviour at runtime.
+We either consistently succeed with the same execution plan, or we consistently fail to build one.

 Let's look at a concrete example with following code: